 Eastern Orthodoxy is noticeable for the heterogeneity of its religious geography within the European continent.
-In fact, it is historically the majority religion in Eastern and Southern European countries, while it is a recently-emerged religious minority in Western and Central European countries.
+In fact, it is historically the majority religion in Eastern and Southern European countries, while it is a recently-emerged religious minority in Western and Central European countries (although there are small autocephalous churches in both Poland and Czech Republic/Slovakia’ territories which became autocephalous respectively in 1924 and 1951).
 With respect to the latter regions, the first group of Orthodox immigrants started to arrive in Western Europe at the beginning of the 18th century for both political and economic reasons.
 In particular, a relevant Russian Orthodox community settled in France - and to a lesser extent in neighboring countries - as a result of the socialist revolution in 1917.

 However, the initial accelerations into Orthodox migration flows occurred with the fall of the Soviet Union and the implosion of the socialist countries in the 1990s.
 The second acceleration occurred due to European integration and European Union (EU) membership of Eastern European countries.
 Currently, Orthodoxy is establishing itself as the second or third major Christian religion in Western and Central European countries (Austria, Belgium, France, Germany, Italy, Portugal, Spain and Switzerland).
 On the other hand, it remains the majority religion and the main socio-cultural marker, especially with respect to the national identity, in its traditional territories (Bulgaria, Byelorussia, Greece, Moldova, North Macedonia, Romania, Serbia and Ukraine).